History Files

 789

-The Carolingian Frankish king, Charlemagne, leads an expedition against Dragovit, king of the Veleti (Venedi remnants, otherwise known as Wends) on the opposite bank of the Oder.
+The Carolingian Frankish king, Charlemagne, leads an expedition against Dragovit, king of the Veleti (likely Venedi remnants, otherwise known as Wends) on the opposite bank of the Oder.
 Charlemagne defeats him and makes him a vassal in the only venture he makes into what are now Slavic lands - generally, at least.
 This expedition shows that some earlier groups are still recognisable.

 8th century